-Concept Expected Knowledge Amplification Different Foods Classification of the food: Plant sources including wheat, rice, flour, potatoes, fruits, vegetables, pulses, TVP and soya products Animal sources including meat, poultry, rabbit, fish, eggs, milk, fermented dairy products (cheese [ricotta, ġbejniet] and yogurt) - The main classification of different varieties within the food Production of the foodProducts of the food - The main steps in food production, outlining underlying scientific principles involved: whole grains vs. refined grains; different types of milk and their production; yoghurt and cheesemaking - Different fresh and preserved Structure or composition of the products of specific foods - The physical structure or food Different types of the food composition of the food - Identification of different types of food within a particular classification (e.g. cod and plaice are different types of white fish) Nutrient contentConsumer choice Emphasis on the nutrients that are present in the food in high and useful amounts Any key nutrients lacking in the food Guidelines for consumers when Uses of the food purchasing the food - What to look for when checking for freshness - Different functions of the food. - Particular recipes where the food is a main ingredient.
-Methods of cooking the food and different outcomes Emphasis on traditional recipes using the food.
-Different cooking methods that are used to cook specific foods, outlining underlying scientific principles.
-Preparation of food for the different cooking methods Effects of different cooking methods on the appearance, taste, smell, texture and nutritional value of the food.
+Concept Expected Knowledge Amplification Different Foods Classification of the food: - The main classification of Plant sources including wheat, rice, flour, potatoes, fruits, vegetables, pulses, TVP and soya products Animal sources including meat, poultry, rabbit, fish, eggs, milk, fermented dairy products (cheese [ricotta, gbejniet] and yogurt) different varieties within the food Production of the food - The main steps in food production, outlining underlying scientific principles involved: whole grains vs. refined grains; different types of milk and their production; yoghurt and cheesemaking Products of the food - Different fresh and preserved products of specific foods Structure or composition of the food - The physical structure or composition of the food Different types of the food - Identification of different types of food within a particular classification (e.g. cod and plaice are different types of white fish) Nutrient content Emphasis on the nutrients that are present in the food in high and useful amounts Any key nutrients lacking in the food Consumer choice Guidelines for consumers when purchasing the foodWhat to look for when checking for freshness Uses of the food Different functions of the food.
+Particular recipes where the food is a main ingredient.
+Emphasis on traditional recipes Methods of cooking the food and different outcomes using the food. - Different cooking methods that are used to cook specific foods, outlining underlying scientific principles. - Preparation of food for the different cooking methods - Effects of different cooking methods on the appearance, taste, smell, texture and nutritional value of the food.

-Concept Expected Knowledge Amplification Different Foods cont.
-Ensuring the retention of nutrients - The effect of dry and moist heat on the retention of nutrients: - Steaming better than boiling - The use of a microwave oven or pressure cooker to reduce cooking time - Last-minute preparation of fruit and vegetables - no soaking in water - Proper storage of dry goods and perishable foods Storing the food - Proper use of refrigerator and freezer - Appropriate storage to retain freshness and nutritional value of food
+Concept Expected Knowledge Amplification

+Different Foods cont. • Ensuring the retention of - The effect of dry and moist heat

+nutrients on the retention of nutrients:

+- Steaming better than boiling

+- The use of a microwave oven

+or pressure cooker to reduce

+cooking time

+- Last-minute preparation of

+fruit and vegetables - no

+soaking in water

+- Proper storage of dry goods

+and perishable foods

+- Proper use of refrigerator

+and freezer

+• Storing the food - Appropriate storage to retain

+freshness and nutritional value of

+food